gverse/gverse/README.md

 - Support for directed and undirected edges
 - Support for transactions and batch updates
 - Before and after hooks for create, update and delete operations
+- Query options

 Roadmap:

-- Decorators for object-to-graph mapping
+- Decorators for object-to-graph mapping (v1.1)
-- Query options
-- Immutable vertex instances
+- Support for Dgraph 1.1 Types

 #### Gverse vs Traditional ORMs